 Back in the 70’s, executives at Church & Dwight Inc. noticed that sales of their popular Arm & Hammer baking soda were slipping.
 The market research showed that the loyal moms and grandmas who had been buying the same baking soda all their lives weren’t baking as much as they used to.
 So baking soda as a baking ingredient was never going to get Arm & Hammer the growth they needed.

 Business Goal: Turn the tide and increase Baking Soda sales.

 They had to expand their customer base beyond avid bakers.
 Someone had the idea to sell Arm & Hammer as a deodorizer for the fridge.
 That’s a big, strategic idea that led Arm & Hammer in a completely different direction.
 It was a common household practice, but Arm & Hammer had never been marketed their product that way.

 They’re now marketing a whole line of environmentally friendly cleaning products.
 Every current Arm & Hammer product, from toothpaste to cat litter, originated from that strategy of finding new ways to use baking soda.
 And in the process, an old-fashioned brand has managed to stay relevant.

 Tactics: All the traditional marketing tactics were employed… TV advertising.
 Magazine ads.
 Digital advertising.
 Search engine marketing.
 Content marketing.
 Retail promotions.
 Website dedicated to all the various uses of Arm & Hammer Baking Soda.

-All good marketing strategies share some common components:
+All great marketing strategies share these common traits:

 • Thorough understanding of the brand’s status and story.
 Arm & Hammer has a strong heritage that dates back to the 1860’s.
 That orange box with the red Arm & Hammer logo is instantly recognizable, and stands for much more than just generic sodium bicarbonate.
 It’s iconic.